How to use an Alcohol Stove

 Turning alcohol into gas and consistent burning

 When alcohol stoves are lit and burning for a few moments, the alcohol will start to boil and turn into gas.
 This is the best time to put on your cooking pot or skillet to cook since the alcohol is at its hottest and will start the cooking process fastest.
-If your cooking with a Trangia stove you can put it on as soon as it’s lit.
+If you’re cooking with a Trangia stove you can put it on as soon as it’s lit.

 Extinguishing and clean up